 Want to really see stars?
 The key to really enjoying a dazzling night of stargazing is finding a remote place with little to no light pollution.
 If you’re in pursuit of incredible stargazing, these destinations are worth the journey.

-Death Valley is below sea level and produces very little artificial light, and with over 3 million acres of wilderness, the park gets really dark at night!
+Death Valley is below sea level and produces very little artificial light, and with over 3 million acres of wilderness, the park gets really dark at night.
 The valley can be either very hot or very cold depending on the season and time of day.
 Be sure to check the stargazing tips on the park's website to optimize your experience.

-If you’re in the neighborhood of the Four Corners, consider stopping by the Natural Bridges for a peek at some incredibly vivid stars.
+If you’re in the neighborhood of the Four Corners, consider stopping by Natural Bridges for a peek at some incredibly vivid stars.
 The monument features three bridges that were naturally formed from water erosion; the largest is 225 feet across.
 The giant bridges nicely frame the incredible view of the stars.

-If you’re more serious about your stargazing, you can become one of the 40,000 annual visitors at the Goldendale Observatory.
+If you’re serious about your stargazing, you can become one of the 40,000 annual visitors at the Goldendale Observatory.
 The observatory boasts one of the country’s largest public telescopes, so visitors can enjoy some incredible magnified views of the night sky.

 This park is one of the few places left in Ohio that hasn’t been impacted by light pollution.
 It’s fairly new; the land was only acquired by the Geauga Park District in 2003.
 Since then, it has been a popular spot to photograph the sky and watch meteor showers.
 It's the only recognized Dark Sky park in the state.